MonoCab VRT Rapid Transit System

 The MonoCab cars will accommodate an adult bicycle making it possible for you to ride your bicycle to the nearest MonoCab VRT station or mini station, take it with you in the MonoCab VRT car and then use it for the final part of your journey.
 In doing so, you will save time and money, reduce fuel consumption and pollution and get some exercise as well.

-Energy efficiency.
+Energy efficiency:-

 The best petrol engines achieve an efficiency of 27% and the best diesel engines approach 45% efficiency.
 The efficiency of electric motors exceeds 85%.

-The MonoCab VRT cars have 2 electric motors (one each end) driving through automatic gearboxes.
+The MonoCab VRT Mini and Maxi cars have 2 electric motors (one each end) driving through automatic gearboxes.
 Both motors are used to accelerate the cars from rest, then one is disconnected when the required transit speed is achieved.
 The automatic gearboxes allow the motors to operate at their most efficient possible speed for the load conditions.

-CO2 emissions
+CO2 emissions:-

 The Australian Government have announced a target of a minimum 5% reduction in CO2 emissions before 2020.